matthewblewitt/uol-web-standards/style-guides/css.md

 ##Style Rules

-###Specificity - Should we use id's to style elements?
+###Specificity - Should we use ID's to style elements?

 It's generally best to style with classes.
 This is what OOCSS and SMACSS and modern writing about CSS is teaching.
 Not just "use classes smartly" but also "don't use ID's".

-ID's are much more specific than classes.
+ID's are 255 times more specific than classes.
 The difference is so big it can get out of control quickly in CSS.
 If you agree with yourself and team to never use them, you don't get in these arms races.
 These override predicaments can always be solved another way - through code refactoring and nesting a class.

 ###When to use ID's